Can a foreigner purchase property in Japan?

 Ask a real estate company providing foreign customers support

-The Flow of Real Estate Purchases in Japan
+The Process of Purchasing Real Estate in Japan

 Residents of Japan / Those who have the status of residence